Navigating the Pet Food Industry to Improve Pet Health and Wellbeing

 Pet supplements are typically fed to companion animals to prevent or provide a solution to a health concern or a perceived lack of nutrition.
 For example, many people will feed joint supplements to an older dog to improve the mobility of their old friend.

 When choosing a pet supplement, look for a nutrient profile that will support your pets’ specific needs.
-Zinc, manganese and copper from performance trace minerals are critical for skin and coat, bone health, cartilage, maintenance and growth.
+Zinc, manganese and copper for skin and coat, bone health, cartilage, maintenance and growth.
 These three minerals, especially zinc, are critical for supporting a robust immune system to help your pet lead a long and healthy life.